dbernar1/Project-Pier/readme.txt

 In particular the following individuals get a special thank you:

-SethZora - for his remarks, ideas and testing jokoe - for the French translation
+SethZora - for his remarks, ideas and testing
+Kemie - for fixing the Marine theme jokoe - for the French translation visor7 - for the Spanish translation
-Bluesky - for his inspiration
-dbernar1 - for his contributions

 ~~~~~~~~~~~~~~~~~
 About ProjectPier